elastic/kibana/RISK_MATRIX.md

   instances?
 - Does your feature need to be aware of running in a container?
 - Does the feature Work with security disabled, or fails gracefully?
 - Are there performance risks associated with your feature?
-Does it access:
+Does it potentially access or create:
   (1) many fields; (2) many indices; (3) lots of data; (4) lots of saved objects; (5) large saved objects.
 - Will leaving browser running overnight not have negative impacts ot the page